wttc-nitr/youtube-thumbs-blocker/README.md

 -   Clone the forked repo locally.

--   Follow this [link](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) to load extension in chrome.
+-   Follow this [link](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) to load the extension in chrome.